USCbiostats/PM566/website/content/assignment/14-final.md

 date: 2024-11-22
 ---

-Due date: Friday December 6th, 2024, by midnight Pacific Time.
+Due date: Friday December 6th, 2024, by 11:59pm Pacific Time.

 **Learning Objective**: To apply the skills learned in PM 566 by analyzing and interpreting a dataset of your choice.